wp-plugins/quatriceps/readme.txt

 == Description ==

 Quatriceps is a mathematics API for generating basic problems and their solution.
-The Quatriceps Wordpress plugin allows easy setup of Quatriceps blocks on a Wordpress blog.
+The Quatriceps Wordpress plugin allows easy setup of Quatriceps blocks on a Wordpress blog for student use.

-Custom problems may be requested by the student or they may be auto-generated.
+Custom problems may be requested or they may be auto-generated.
 When the student requests the solution, a LaTeX image file is compiled and retrieved from a Tetragy server.
 Currently, only the four basic arithmetic binary operations are supported.
 Tetragy welcomes requests for new operations that may be specific to a user or organization.
 The current version of the plugin provides for the following operations:

 - addition
 - subtraction